Sh1zo1d/pet-projects/3_Статистический_анализ_с_гипотезой_о_тарифах/README.md

 * math
 * random

-## Общий вывод
+## Key Findings

-* Клиенты тарифа "ultra" используют интернет на 3399.5 Гб больше в среднем
+* Customers on the "ultra" tariff use an average of 3399.5 GB more internet.
-* Клиенты тарифа ultra используют звонки на 110.3 минут больше в среднем
+* Customers on the "ultra" tariff use an average of 110.3 more minutes for calls.
-* Клиенты тарифа ultra используют сообщения на 16.0 штук больше в среднем
+* Customers on the "ultra" tariff send an average of 16.0 more messages.
-* Отток клиентов чаще происходит у smart
+* Churn rate is higher among "smart" tariff customers.
-* Выручка на одного клиента выше на почти 6_000 рублей.
+* Revenue per customer is nearly 6,000 rubles higher.
-* С тарифа smart процент оттока равен ~0.20%
+* Churn rate for "smart" tariff is approximately 0.20%.
-* С тарифа ultra процент оттока равен ~0.13%
+* Churn rate for "ultra" tariff is approximately 0.13%.
-* Процент ушедших клиентов клиентов по тарифу от общего числа клиентов:
+* Percentage of churned customers by tariff as a proportion of total customers:
   * smart = 0.05%
   * ultra = 0.08%

 <!--